Avo-k/black_numba/README.md

 When starting a game, white player has to choose between 20 legal moves.
 Moving each pawn 1 or 2 squares or one of their knights.
 Black has the same range of choice and it's white to play again.
 We say we are turn 1, or 2 plies into the game, or depth 2.
-And already, their are could be 400 unique possible positions on the board, of course the number grows faster each time and will be mutliplied each ply, or depth, by the number of legal move available.
+And already, there could be 400 unique possible positions on the board, of course the number of possible unique leafs grows faster each time and will be multiplied at each ply by the number of legal move available.

 `10**120` is [The Shannon number](https://en.wikipedia.org/wiki/Shannon_number),
-a well known number respresenting the game-tree complexity of chess, what most people don't know is that it is the lower bound of the estimation, made in 1950 by the American mathematician Claude Shannon.
+a well known number representing the game-tree complexity of chess, what most people don't know is that it is the lower bound of the estimation, made in 1950 by the American mathematician Claude Shannon.
 One way to begin to grasp the absurdity of this number is to compare it to the number of ATOMS in our observable universe,